Skip to main content

 • The beta channel is under active development.
 Here, you can check out new features and improvements without the risk of affecting any viable SLOs.
 Remember that features in this channel can change.

-2. Enter the Datadog API endpoint for connection.
+2. Enter the Datadog Site for connection.

 It is a Datadog SaaS instance that corresponds to one of Datadog's available locations: